cristian-5/Spin/ReadMe.md

 High level programming language for *research* and **Quantum Computing** based on c++, Swift and C#.

-This language is currently interpreted but after a stable release our team will eventually turn the interpreter into a virtual machine.
+This language is currently *interpreted* but after a stable release our team will eventually turn the interpreter into a *virtual machine*.
 We aim to create a powerful language.

 The documentation contains the language syntax specification.